-51 Jurisdictional thresholds for review
+52 Jurisdictional thresholds for review

 What are the jurisdictional thresholds and substantive tests for regulatory or competition law review of telecoms sector mergers, acquisitions and joint ventures?
-Do these differ for transactions in the broadcasting sector?
+Do these differ for transactions in the broadcasting and new media sectors?

 In general, there are no merger, joint venture or acquisition preapproval requirements.
 Likewise, there is no legal requirement to notify the Competition Court of these matters, whether before or after such transactions (notwithstanding the requirement of obtaining Subtel's prior approval for any concession transfer that could be implicit in a merger).